-While many doctors argue that fever is not a sign of teething, millions of Dr. Googles (i.e. parents) would beg to differ.
+While many doctors argue that fever is not a sign of teething, millions of Dr. Googles (i.e., parents) would beg to differ.
 If you have a toddler sleeping more than usual, teething could be why.

 As most dads would agree, a dose of man-flu is guaranteed to bring on sleepiness.
-This is especially true if the alternative is leaving the house at 6.30 am on an icy winter’s morning to tackle the commute to work.
+This is especially true if the alternative leaves the house at 6.30 am on an icy winter’s morning to tackle the commute to work.

-Seriously though, for children many illnesses will induce sleep, for good reason: while the human body is expert at fighting unwanted intruders in the shape of bacteria and viruses, the immune system takes time to identify the pathogen and figure out an effective way to kill it.
+While the human body is an expert at fighting unwanted intruders in the shape of bacteria and viruses, the immune system takes time to identify the pathogen and figure out an effective way to kill it.

 During this time, a toddler may sleep more, allowing their body to form its defenses, while a temperature spike – the first weapon to destroy the bug – may also cause sleepiness.

 5 Things You Can Do If Your Toddler Has Suddenly Started Sleeping More

-Bear in mind that sleep is a natural response to different situations in a young child’s life so if you are not too concerned, then let your toddler sleep and enjoy the moment!
+Remember that sleep is a natural response to different situations in a young child’s life, so let your toddler sleep and enjoy the moment if you are not too concerned!